 Will the IRS Really Forgive Most of My Tax Debt?

 There are plenty of commercials on TV claiming it’s easy to get tax debt forgiven by the IRS.
 But, you know what they say – if it sounds too good to be true, it probably is.
 Be careful.
 There are excellent tax attorneys who may be able to work a deal with the tax man….Read more

 7 Ways to Tackle Holiday Debt

 The holidays are over, and the bills are now rolling in.
-Americans incurred $1,054 of holiday debt on average in 2017 — 5% more than the previous year.
+According to Magnify Money, Americans racked up an average of $1,381 in debts during the record breaking 2020 shopping season.
 It can take months or even years to pay that off on your credit cards.
-If you have a card with a rate of 15.9% and make…Read more
+If you have a card with a rate of…Read more

 Chapter 7 Bankruptcy in Connecticut: What You Need to Know

 Connecticut is one of the original states that was pivotal to the American Revolution and forming of our federal government.
 Although it’s technically the southernmost state in New England, several of its cities are considered part of the bustling New York-New Jersey metropolitan area.
 Generally a well-to-do state, Connecticut had the highest per-capita personal income…Read more

 Corinthian Colleges Students Eligible for Loan Discharge

 Get out of student loan debt free?
 If you’re a former student of Corinthian Colleges, you might.
 The for-profit Corinthian Colleges, which stopped operating in 2015 and displaced more than 10,000 California students, was under fire by the U.S. Department of Education after it found the schools made false claims about their post-graduation employment rates…Read more